 Before starting the restore steps, you don’t have a need to change your domain name servers.
-You can do that after completing the migration, you can have an actual blog working, and another copy in the new server waiting for the name servers to be pointed the new hosting.
+You can do that after completing the migration, you can have an actual blog working, and another copy in the new server waiting for the name servers to be pointed to the new hosting.

-I have advice for you, to guarantee a zero downtime, you need a free CloudFlare account or a CDN account as well, or a DNS manager simply.
+I have advice for you, to guarantee a zero downtime, you need a free Cloudflare account or a CDN account as well, or a DNS manager simply.
 When you complete the migration, just change the IP address in your Cloudflare domain DNS settings.
 That way, your blog still working, and you can see your blog in the new server in a few minutes.

-To start restoring your blog, create a new WordPress installation on the new server, you can learn more how to start a blog with the installation guide.
+To start restoring your blog, create a new WordPress installation on the new server, you can learn more about how to start a blog with the installation guide.

 Now, you have a new installation, the next step is to delete the ”Upload”, ”Plugins” and ”Themes” folders from the new server, and replacing them with your old folders, that you have downloaded.